 How Does the Body Process CBD?

 CBD enters your bloodstream via your liver first.
 The liver is responsible for approximately 40 percent of your metabolized functions.
-It breaks down the endocannabinoid molecules into their constituents, CBD, and an endocannabinoid called anandamide.
+It breaks down the endocannabinoid molecules into their constituents, CBD, and an endocannabinoid called anandamide (the so-called happiness molecule).

 Why Does CBD Affect Everyone Differently?